eddiebrunson/100_Days_of_Code_log/README.md

 - [My FCC Code Portfolio](https://www.freecodecamp.com/eddiebrunson "eddiebrunson's code portfolio on FreeCodeCamp")
 - [My Cloud Developer Notes](https://github.com/eddiebrunson/Cloud_Dev_Notes)

-**Thoughts:** Enjoying reviewing web development basics on FCC.
-I also enjoyed learning about Travis CI and how to create environment variables with Travis to avoid logging my Docker credentials when pushing.
-Also I enjoyed learning abour Orchestration with Kubernetes and design patterns for it in production.
+**Thoughts:** Enjoyed reviewing web development basics on FCC.
+I also enjoyed learning about Travis CI and how to create environment variables with Travis to avoid logging my Docker credentials.
+Lastly, I enjoyed learning about Orchestration with Kubernetes and design patterns for it in production.
 I look forward to refactoring my project next.

 ---